Winter in Korea | 27 Incredible Places to Visit in Korea during Winter

 Join each week by signing up on their Meetup page.

-If you walk the streets of any Korean city, you will inevitably see a “cardboard granny.”
+If you walk the streets of any Korean city, you’ll inevitably see a “cardboard granny.”
 These elderly women (AND men), pick up used cardboard and other recyclable materials to earn a little bit of money to survive.

 One day though, I came across a halmoni who’s cardboard boxes were being blown off her cart by the wind, and stopped to help her pick them up.
 The total gratitude and humbleness with which she received this simple help sent me to the nearest bathroom in painful tears.
 I realized in that moment, that ANY help is appreciated and my shyness was not only silly, but totally selfish.

 If you see a cardboard granny on the street this winter in Korea, just walk up and lend a hand.
 Help push her cart, give her a pair of warm gloves, a hot drink, or cash if you feel inclined to do so.
-Whenever I have approached a granny with money, she inevitably refuses saying my daughter needs it more than she does, but persist, and she will accept, because she truly needs it.
+Whenever I have approached a granny with money, she inevitably refuses, but persist, and she will accept, because she really truly needs it.

 Are there any other worthwhile activities or great places to visit in Korea during winter that I missed?
 Add your tips in the comments below.
 I’d love to hear from you! <3